 Linnea has since become a patient advocate and a lung cancer activist for LCFA.
 She has learned to live with lung cancer as a manageable, chronic condition, and uses a wicked sense of humor to face her diagnosis: instead of saying she's NED (No Evidence of Disease), Linnea says she’s NDY (Not Dead Yet).

 Linnea has lived in Lowell for five years and says it's been a wonderful place to live, especially throughout the time she's had cancer because of the easy access to treatment.
 Her family, including her three children, all live in Massachusetts and have supported her through this battle.
 She tries to make the most out of every day, whether it is spending a day at the ocean, trekking through the forest, or working on her art and writing.

-As part of her advocacy, Linnea is participating in a televised Q&A session about lung cancer next Wednesday with renowned lung cancer researcher Dr. Christine Lovly of Vanderbilt University Medical Center.
-Linnea and Dr. Lovly will share information about new research and treatments available for lung cancer patients.
-The interview will be also available on EverydayHealth.com.
+As part of her advocacy, Linnea participated in a televised Q&A session about lung cancer on Wednesday with renowned lung cancer researcher Dr. Christine Lovly of Vanderbilt University Medical Center.
+Linnea and Dr. Lovly shared information about new research and treatments available for lung cancer patients.
+The interview will be available on EverydayHealth.com.

 Linnea and Dr. Lovly will be talking about new research into better ways to diagnose and treat lung cancer patients: